Trader and Global Macro Analyst

 Education and Academic Experience

-At the European Business School London, John holds the position of Senior Lecturer in Finance and is responsible for teaching international and highly specialized finance modules on three post-graduate programs – MSc in Global Banking & Finance, MA International Business and MA in Entrepreneurship.
-Modules include: Trading, Alternative Investments (Hedge Funds, Private Equity, Venture Capital), and International Finance.
-In addition, John jointly developed and taught a module on Financial Crises for undergraduate students.
+In addition, John is a part-time Senior Lecturer in Finance at European Business School London.
+He is responsible for teaching international and highly specialized finance modules on post-graduate programs – MSc in Finance and MA in International Business.
+Modules include: Trading, Investments, Private Equity, Venture Capital, and International Finance.

 Research - Academic Publications